brikrey67/rails-views/readme.md

 In the example of our `create` action, we are mapping a `POST` request to this action, so all we should do is care about how to process the accompanying data, but we then need to hand off to another action to decide which response to send.

-Another way to control what the response will be for a particular request, is to utilize Rails `render` helper method.
+Another way to control what the response will be for a particular request is to utilize Rails `render` helper method.
 The `render` is responsible for deciding the format of the view, and which template to serve the browser.

 For an example, let's take a closer look at the `index` action of our Artists Controller: